Generic Name: Metoprolol tartrate

 Individualize the dosage of Metoprolol tartrate tablets.
 Metoprolol tartrate tablets should be taken with or immediately following meals.

 The usual initial dosage of Metoprolol tartrate tablets is 100 mg daily in single or divided doses, whether used alone or added to a diuretic.
 Increase the dosage at weekly (or longer) intervals until optimum blood pressure reduction is achieved.
-In general, the maximum effect of any given dosage level will be apparent after one week of therapy.
-The effective dosage range of Metoprolol tartrate tablets is 100 mg to 450 mg per day.
+In general, the maximum effect of any given dosage level will be apparent after 1 week of therapy.
+The effective dosage range of Metoprolol tartrate tablets is 100-450 mg per day.
 Dosages above 450 mg per day have not been studied.
-While once daily dosing is effective and can maintain a reduction in blood pressure throughout the day, lower doses (especially 100 mg) may not maintain a full effect at the end of the 24-hour period, and larger or more frequent daily doses may be required.
+While once-daily dosing is effective and can maintain a reduction in blood pressure throughout the day, lower doses (especially 100 mg) may not maintain a full effect at the end of the 24-hour period, and larger or more frequent daily doses may be required.
 This can be evaluated by measuring blood pressure near the end of the dosing interval to determine whether satisfactory control is being maintained throughout the day.
-Beta1 selectivity diminishes as the dose of Metoprolol is increased.
+Beta1 selectivity diminishes as the dose of Metoprolol tartrate is increased.

 The dosage of Metoprolol tartrate tablets should be individualized.
 Metoprolol tartrate tablets should be taken with or immediately following meals.

 The usual initial dosage of Metoprolol tartrate tablets is 100 mg daily, given in two divided doses.
 Gradually increase the dosage at weekly intervals until optimum clinical response has been obtained or there is pronounced slowing of the heart rate.
-The effective dosage range of Metoprolol tartrate tablets is 100 mg to 400 mg per day.
+The effective dosage range of Metoprolol tartrate tablets is 100-400 mg per day.
 Dosages above 400 mg per day have not been studied.
-If treatment is to be discontinued, gradually decrease the dosage over a period of 1 to 2 weeks (see WARNINGS).
+If treatment is to be discontinued, gradually decrease the dosage over a period of 1-2 weeks (see WARNINGS).

-Begin treatment in this early phase with the intravenous administration of three bolus injections of 5 mg of Metoprolol tartrate each; give the injections at approximately 2 minute intervals.
-During the intravenous administration of Metoprolol, monitor blood pressure, heart rate, and electrocardiogram.
+Begin treatment in this early phase with the intravenous administration of three bolus injections of 5 mg of Metoprolol tartrate each; give the injections at approximately 2-minute intervals.
+During the intravenous administration of Metoprolol tartrate, monitor blood pressure, heart rate, and electrocardiogram.

 In patients who tolerate the full intravenous dose (15 mg), initiate Metoprolol tartrate tablets, 50 mg every 6 hours, 15 minutes after the last intravenous dose and continue for 48 hours.
 Thereafter, the maintenance dosage is 100 mg twice daily (see Late Treatment below).

 Start patients with contraindications to treatment during the early phase of suspected or definite myocardial infarction, patients who appear not to tolerate the full early treatment, and patients in whom the physician wishes to delay therapy for any other reason on Metoprolol tartrate tablets, 100 mg twice daily, as soon as their clinical condition allows.
 Continue therapy for at least 3 months.
-Although the efficacy of Metoprolol beyond 3 months has not been conclusively established, data from studies with other beta-blockers suggest that treatment should be continued for 1 to 3 years.
+Although the efficacy of Metoprolol tartrate beyond 3 months has not been conclusively established, data from studies with other beta blockers suggest that treatment should be continued for 1-3 years.

-No pediatric studies have been performed.
-The safety and efficacy of Metoprolol in pediatric patients have not been established.
+Pediatric patients: No pediatric studies have been performed.
+The safety and efficacy of Metoprolol tartrate in pediatric patients have not been established.

-No dose adjustment of Metoprolol tartrate tablets is required in patients with renal impairment.
+Renal impairment: No dose adjustment of Metoprolol tartrate is required in patients with renal impairment.

-Metoprolol blood levels are likely to increase substantially in patients with hepatic impairment.
-Therefore, Metoprolol tartrate tablets should be initiated at low doses with cautious gradual dose titration according to clinical response.
+Hepatic impairment: Metoprolol tartrate blood levels are likely to increase substantially in patients with hepatic impairment.
+Therefore, Metoprolol tartrate should be initiated at low doses with cautious gradual dose titration according to clinical response.

-For oral treatment, the tablets should be swallowed unchewed with a glass of water.
-Metoprolol tartrate tablets should always be taken in standardized relation with meals.
-If the physician asks the patient to take Metoprolol tartrate tablets either before breakfast or with breakfast, then the patient should continue taking Metoprolol tartrate tablets with the same schedule during the course of therapy.
+For oral treatment, the tablets should be swallowed un-chewed with a glass of water.
+Metoprolol tartrate should always be taken in standardized relation with meals.
+If the physician asks the patient to take Metoprolol tartrate either before breakfast or with breakfast, then the patient should continue taking Metoprolol tartrate with the same schedule during the course of therapy.